tyleha/beneathdata/content/2 - Baseball Team Payroll.md

 Talk as much as you want to about George Steinbrenner, but the YES Network might be a bigger reason why this generation's Yankees are who they are.

-We can better investigate the changing influence of money in baseball by looking at Salary Power from year to year.
+We can better investigate the changing influence of money in baseball by looking at `Salary Power` from year to year.

 ![Salary Power over the years](/images/baseball/Slope_plot_of_win_to_MAD_ratio.png)

 Charted above you’ll see Salary Power plotted annually and as a 5-year running average.
-The running average in particular paints a consistent story, which I will narrate myself:
+The data here is pretty damning.
+Since we have available data, Salary Power has has been well above zero nearly every year.
+From 1995 to 2011, it never went below 3.
+As we saw before, the late 90's and early 00's had incredibly high Salary Power numbers, at one point reaching 9 (!!) wins/MAD.
+The Salary Power running average in particular (in black) paints a consistent story, which I will narrate myself:

 <_ahem_\>